 I ask you to take a step back, turn off the news, and call your friends even if its just for tonight.

-In honor of Clair Francis, I ask that you reach out to someone this week whom you haven’t spoken to since social distancing began.
-Clair taught me that what we should fear most is losing our good will.
+In honor of Claire Francis, I ask that you reach out to someone this week whom you haven’t spoken to since social distancing began.
+Claire taught me that what we should fear most is losing our good will.
 And what better way to keep that good will than by showing someone you care.
 COVID-19 cannot keep us from living because it cannot keep us from loving.

 Being a parent has been one of the greatest and most challenging experiences of my life.
 My son has helped me to love in ways that I never knew I was capable of.
 As any new parent knows, parenthood encompasses every aspect of your life, and it’s easy to forget how to be alone or simply be without the constant attention that infants and young children require.
 It can be easy to allow the busyness of parenthood to stop yourself from experiencing the negative emotions or thoughts that sometimes come along with silence.
 And for someone whose been a victim of abuse, these silences can be terrifying.